Tips Bulletin

 The cauliflower’s cream-colored head is roughly six to eight inches across and made up of smaller florets that attach to a single stem.
 Cauliflower is amazingly versatile and quickly absorbs the flavors of other ingredients.
 Sautee, roast, steam, or fry them.

-Make them into a creamy dip or a crunchy side dish.
+Make cauliflower into a creamy dip or a crunchy side dish.
 It is a one-of-a-kind veggie, and finding the best way to store cauliflower for your needs helps you enjoy these tasty veggies throughout the year.

 Before we tell you where to store cauliflower, consider what you’re looking for when purchasing your fresh veggies.
 Cauliflower grows in shade and is a cool-weather crop.
 It is usually available for purchase year-round at your local grocery store.